TCE-Innovation/Subcontractor-Automation/docs/techSpecs/techSpecs.md

 When the [initialization form] is filled out, the above process occurs.
 There is no preprocessing before TCE fills out this form, except for including the "federally funded" question.

 ### Subcontractor Form

+The large amount of preprocessing here results in the form being autofilled and changed based on user input.
+The flow boxes are not directly related to the functions they reference, rather the flow diagram outlines the general idea that the JavaScript acomplishes.

 ![Subcontractor Form Portion of the flowchart]({{ site.baseurl }}/assets/images/processFlowchart/subcontractorLoading.jpg) *This shows the internal javascript process that takes place when the subcontractor form is loaded*